UpstreamData/upstream_config_util/README.md

 * ALL: Select all items in the table (You can also select the table and press CTRL+A).
 * REFRESH DATA: Refresh the data for the miners in the table.
 * OPEN IN WEB: Open all selected miners in your web browser.
+* RECORD DATA: Open the record data window.

+### Boards Tab -
+#### Buttons
+* Create Report: Create a report about the status of all selected miners hashboards.
+* ALL: Select all items in the table (You can also select the table and press CTRL+A).
+* REFRESH DATA: Refresh the data for the miners in the table.
+* OPEN IN WEB: Open all selected miners in your web browser.

 ### Pools Tab -
 #### Additional Tabs